 The Hospital on Main Street: Human Dignity and Mental Health

-The exhibition will be located in the newly renovated annex of the Old Corner House (48 Main Street) in Stockbridge, and chronicles the history of Riggs, from its founding by Dr. Austen Fox Riggs in 1919, to its current position as a leading psychiatric hospital and residential treatment center.
+The exhibition is located in the newly renovated annex of the Old Corner House (48 Main Street) in Stockbridge, and chronicles the history of Riggs, from its founding by Dr. Austen Fox Riggs in 1919, to its current position as a leading psychiatric hospital and residential treatment center.

 The exhibition is structured to tell three key stories: